-The Human-Computer Interaction Institute carries on this tradition by fostering and carrying out multidisciplinary research and education in human-computer interaction.
-The scope of its work includes designing and testing of new tools and technologies to support human activity and organization, and building theory in the field.
-The research includes empirical and analytic studies of behavior, and studies of behavior in groups and organizations to inform the design and evaluation of new technologies.
-Students from supporting departments find a rich source of research opportunities in the HCII; and the Institute also offers a framework for research and development alliances with industry.
+A quarter century after the department was opened, the Human-Computer Interaction Institute continues this tradition through our multidisciplinary research and education initiatives.
+The HCII broadly designs, builds and studies new tools and technologies to support human activity and organization in order to create theory for the field and artifacts for the real world.
+Our research includes empirical and analytic studies of behavior among groups and individuals to inform the design and evaluation of new technologies.
+Students from other departments at CMU also find a rich source of research opportunities in the HCII; and the HCII has a rich history for research and development in partnership with industry.

 Many people are surprised to learn how much data smartphone apps are collecting about them.
 PrivacyGrade is a website we are creating that presents the results of our privacy analysis of several hundred thousand Android apps.
 We combine static analysis techniques with ...